Criminal Justice Attorney Providing Defense Representation In Seattle

-Seattle area residents and visitors charged with a crime will need the help of a Seattle criminal defense attorney who has a record of winning similar cases and successfully guiding clients through the often-baffling Washington criminal justice system.
+Residents and visitors of the Seattle area who are charged with a crime will benefit from the help of a Seattle criminal defense attorney with a record of success defending clients and helping them navigate through the often-baffling Washington criminal justice system.
 Kevin Trombold and his criminal defense staff work quickly and thoroughly to investigate criminal cases and to protect and defend clients.

 - Assault and battery